Olifants River Bridge Peer Review

 Olifants River Bridge Peer Review – Rendel and Ingerop South Africa team up

-Vardaman Jones, managing director of Rendel, said: "Our working relationship will give both firms more exposure into the South African market as well present an opportunity for a sharing of skills."
+Vardaman Jones, Managing Director of Rendel, said: "Our working relationship will give both firms more exposure into the South African market as well presenting an opportunity for a sharing of skills."

 SANRAL identified the need for the capacity upgrading and road user safety of this portion of National Road 7 Section 4 at the Olifants River Crossing.
 This section of the road was part of the overall N7 upgrading and it was decided to construct a new bridge over the Olifants River in lieu of widening of the existing bridge due to structural capacity considerations.
 The Olifants River Bridge is located within the boundaries of the West Coast District Municipality in the Western Cape Province of South Africa.

-The main span of the new Olifants River Bridge consists of an arch spanning 96.6 metres.
-On the northern side of the arch, there are three spans of 14.6 m each and on the southern side two spans of 13.8 m each.
-This gives a total bridge length of 168 m.
+The main span of the new Olifants River Bridge consists of an arch spanning 96.6m.
+On the northern side of the arch, there are three spans of 14.6m each and on the southern side two spans of 13.8m each.
+This gives a total bridge length of 168m.